henriquesalo/Landing-Page/README.md

 # Landing-Page
-Projeto de Site para empresa de Design Grafico
+Website design for a graphic design company

-Feito em HTML e CSS
+Made in HTML and CSS